mykola216/sht/wp-content/plugins/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.3.0 - 27/07/2016 =
+* Update payment method icons.
+* Send the refund description to Mollie.
+The refund description will be visible for your customer on their bank statement.
+* Add new filters `mollie-payments-for-woocommerce_order_status_cancelled` and `mollie-payments-for-woocommerce_order_status_expired` to be able to overwrite the order status for cancelled and expired Mollie payments.
+You can find all available filters on https://github.com/mollie/WooCommerce/tree/master/development.
+* Update Mollie API client to v1.6.5.

 = 2.2.1 - 18/04/2016 =
 * Add option for the Bank Transfer gateway to skip redirecting your users to the Mollie payment screen.
 Instead directly redirect to the WooCommerce order